Speedy J: Career

+In March 2024, Speedy J announced an album with Surgeon under the name Multiples, titled Two Hours Or Something.
+The album was released on 17 May 2024.

+Critical reception

-In his dance music course on Masterclass, Armin Van Buuren cited Speedy J's Ginger album as being one of his major early influences.
+In his dance music course on MasterClass, Armin Van Buuren cited Speedy J's Ginger album as being one of his major early influences.

 "Upon first impressions, Public Energy No.1 highlights a big departure from previous Speedy J offerings... in a complete role reversal, it enters upon an iconoclastic electro territory more familiar to admirers of such other purveyors as Autechre, the Aphex Twin, Mike Paradinas and Martin Damm in his Steel persona," wrote Andrez Bergen in 1998 for Australian magazine Inpress.